coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 will run in their infrastructure.

 The third option is what Prefect calls the _[hybrid model](https://www.prefect.io/why-prefect/hybrid-model/)_.
-You basically benefit from every capabilities they offer in the Prefect Cloud offering, but you run the scripts in your infrastructure using a [Prefect Agent](https://docs.prefect.io/orchestration/agents/overview.html).
+You basically benefit from all the capabilities available in the Prefect Cloud offering, but the scripts are run in your infrastructure using a [Prefect Agent](https://docs.prefect.io/orchestration/agents/overview.html).
 This is the solution we opted for at Coveo.
 It was the best choice to make sure we stayed compliant with our security best practices, making sure customer data would never leave our Virtual Private Cloud.